 • Short sample containing AMAX discharges during the 1970-2020 period, noted AMAX short.
 It corresponds to the typical length of hydrometric series in France, about 50 years of record, leading to a large extrapolation of the estimated distribution towards large quantiles (100-year or 1000-year return period).

-• Mixed sample, with AMAX discharges on the 1970-2020 period and a collection of historical values on the 1816-1969 period, noted Mixed A,…Mixed E, according to the model used.
+• Mixed sample, with AMAX discharges on the 1970-2020 period and a collection of historical values on the 1816-1969 period, noted Mixed A,…,Mixed E, according to the model used.
 A perception threshold S = 9000 m3/s leads to a collection of 10 historical floods.
 When using model B (or D), we consider a vague Normal prior distribution on the perception threshold: N9000;2000, 2000 being the standard deviation.
 When using model C (or D), we consider a Uniform prior distribution on the starting date of the historical period: U1316;1816, corresponding to a large uncertainty (500 years).

-Results with systematic data only (AMAX long and AMAX short) or with a mixed sample (AMAX short + 10 historical floods) are presented for the estimation of Q100 and Q1000 floods (Figure 3), parameters (ξ, S, t*) (Table 1) and estimated GEV distributions (Figure 4).
-We use the plotting position formula proposed by Hirsch (1987) in case of a mixed sample with AMAX values from a continuous period and historical discharges larger than a perception threshold.
-Appendix gives a procedure in case where historical floods are unknown, using only exceedances of the threshold.
+Results with systematic data only (AMAX long and AMAX short) or with a mixed sample (AMAX short + 10 historical floods) are presented for the estimation of Q100 and Q1000 floods (Figure 2b), parameters (ξ, S, t*) (Table 2) and GEV distributions (Figure 2a).
+The plotting position formula proposed by Hirsch (1987) in case of a mixed sample with AMAX values from a continuous period and historical discharges larger than a perception threshold is applied.
+The appendix gives a procedure in case where historical flood discharges are unknown, using only exceedances of the threshold.